 © Tyson Mayr at Uprising Bakery

-Clyde Street Café is a newcomer making waves over in Hamilton North with its fresh inspired menu and coffee by local roaster, Ellie from Tapestry Coffee Roasters.
+Clyde Street Café is making waves over in Hamilton North with its fresh inspired menu and coffee by local roaster, Ellie from Tapestry Coffee Roasters.
 After coffee under the towering gum trees, check out the second hand furniture stores along Clyde Street.
 Or head to neigbouring Islington and browse the many vintage and antique stores found around the Maitland Rd end of Beaumont St.

 It’s also well worth making the trek over the coal train line to Mayfield East for Equium Social which takes a plant based approach to its menu.
 Order a latte and you’re set for another day’s exploration.